mdn/content/files/en-us/web/javascript/reference/global_objects/string/slice/index.md

 - `indexStart`
   - : The index of the first character to include in the returned substring.
 - `indexEnd` {{optional_inline}}
-  - : The index of the first character to exclude from the returned substring.
+  - : The index of the last character to exclude from the returned substring.

 ### Return value